Kheeper

 Cleaning up

-kheeper hosts delete myorg/my-host
+kheeper hosts delete myorg/web-server

 This removes the host from the registry.
 It does not affect the running machine.
 To fully decommission, also shut down or reimage the physical server through your hosting provider.